smidig/smidig-conference/README.markdown

 ## Getting started

-    Add yourself as a collaborator to the project: Log in at github with the smidig user and add yourself to https://github.com/smidig/smidig-conference/edit#collab_bucket
+    You need to be added as a collaborator on the project.
+Talk to Ole-Morten.
     Check out the code: git clone git@github.com:smidig/smidig-conference.git
     $ gem update --system
     $ gem install bundler